marekdano/typescript-node-workshop/README.md

 ## Bash basics

 Before you can continue, you must know the basics about navigating through directories using the CLI.
-The following table showcases some of the commands and symbols that you are going to need at some point or another in the upcoming chapters:
+The following table showcases some of the commands and symbols that you are going to need at some point or another:

 | Symbols                      | Description                                                |
 | ---------------------------- | ---------------------------------------------------------- |